CFCIfe/Static-Web-app-ARM/readme.md

 [Azure Static web Apps](https://learn.microsoft.com/en-us/azure/static-web-apps/) allows you to build modern web applications that automatically publish to the web as your code changes.

 ---
-&nbsp;

-The steps were culled from [Here](https://learn.microsoft.com/en-us/azure/static-web-apps/publish-azure-resource-manager?tabs=azure-cli)
+The steps were culled from [here](https://learn.microsoft.com/en-us/azure/static-web-apps/publish-azure-resource-manager?tabs=azure-cli)

-&nbsp;

 ### Deployment
 * These steps use [Azure PowerShell](https://learn.microsoft.com/en-us/powershell/azure/install-az-ps)